 Formal assessments take place against the KPIs at least once per half term in every subject through.

-Teachers will assess how well the pupils are progressing against the KPIs in their coloured pathway and will award a RAG grade for progress as outlined below.
+Teachers will assess how well the pupils are progressing against the KPIs in their coloured attainment target.

 If a pupil is working beyond their attainment target they will receive KPIs which are more challenging to allow them to maximise their learning potential.
 This supports our ethos of having a growth mindset as we encourage pupils to work to the very best of their ability at all times in order to make excellent progress.